← Academic re-test index

 Finding 03

-MG strengthens as the universe expands.
+Industry momentum strengthens as the eligible universe expands.

 As SEC EDGAR coverage grew from an average of roughly 2,454 tickers across 2009 to 2015 to roughly 4,164 across 2016 to 2026, the MG industry-momentum spread rose from +0.046 percent per month (t=0.22) to +0.265 percent per month (t=1.44).
 Larger industries produce more reliable industry-return estimates because more constituent firms means less idiosyncratic noise.

-Post-2008 momentum compression is real.
+Post-2008 momentum compression is real and consistent with the published literature.

 How to read the spread column